openstack/nova/doc/source/devref/distributed_scheduler.rst

 So, how does this all work?

 This document will explain the strategy employed by the `ZoneAwareScheduler` and its derivations.
-You should read the Zones documentation before reading this.
+You should read the :doc:`devguide/zones` documentation before reading this.

     .. image:: /images/zone_aware_scheduler.png

 Costs & Weights
 ---------------
 When deciding where to place an Instance, we compare a Weighted Cost for each Host.
 The Weighting, currently, is just the sum of each Cost.
 Costs are nothing more than integers from `0 - max_int`.
 Costs are computed by looking at the various Capabilities of the Host relative to the specs of the Instance being asked for.
-Trying to putting a plain vanilla instance on a high performance host should have a very high cost.
+Trying to put a plain vanilla instance on a high performance host should have a very high cost.
 But putting a vanilla instance on a vanilla Host should have a low cost.

 Some Costs are more esoteric.
 Consider a rule that says we should prefer Hosts that don't already have an instance on it that is owned by the user requesting it (to mitigate against machine failures).
 Here we have to look at all the other Instances on the host to compute our cost.